-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded be redone).
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+What Cost Will Pay For How Funded be redone).
 Kearsarge Mountain Road has many trees regularly falling down on the roadway, forcing isolation for a period of time.
 Options are available for easements for an egress but more work needs to be done.
-2008 Identify, Designate and Sign Class VI Roads As Fire Lanes to Reduce Wildfire Damage Short Term 1-2 Years 67 Fire Department , with Board of Selectmen posting + \$750 signage Policy under RSA 229:5 will protect private and public property for wildfires and fires in addition to recreation access.
+2008 Identify, Designate and Sign Class VI Roads As Fire Lanes to Reduce Wildfire Damage Short Term 1-2 Years Fire Department , with Board of Selectmen posting + \$750 signage wildfires and fires in addition to recreation access.
 Fire Chief will partner with the Board of Selectmen to identify and designate the roads and erect signage.
 Davis Road could be a good one.
-More Time Lightning, Wildfire, Wind, Winter, Tree Debris, Utility unmaintain ed roads Cost will pay for the public hearing notice required for the Board of Selectmen hearing and signage for 5 roads (10 signs at \$75).
-Fire Department Operating Budget 2014 Upgrade Ladd Lane Culvert over Davis Brook to Reduce the Impact of Floods and Erosion Short Term 1-2 Years 66 Public Works Department Two 36" culverts on Ladd Lane are rotted out and need to be upsized to 48" corrugated steel.
+More Time Lightning, Wildfire, Wind, Winter, Tree Debris, Utility Multiple Class VI town unmaintain ed roads Cost will pay for the public hearing notice required for the Board of Selectmen hearing and signage for 5 roads (10 signs at \$75).
+Fire Department Operating Budget Upgrade Ladd Lane Culvert over Davis Brook to Reduce the Impact of Floods and Erosion Short Term 1-2 Years Public Works Department \$10,000 Two 36" culverts on Ladd Lane are rotted out and need to be upsized to 48" corrugated steel.
 More Time, More Funding.
-Possible completion in 2025 Erosion, Debris over Davis Brook Cost is for replacement of failing culverts with a new 48" X 30 ft PVC pipe.
-DPW Budget 2014 Reconstruct 250 Feet of Retreat Road to Reduce Erosion and the Risk of Washouts Term 3-4 Years 66 Public Works Department Stop on-going erosion occurring to the road bed by adding 60' of 24" pipe and raise roadbed.
+Possible completion in 2025 Flood, Ice Jam, Scouring & Erosion, Debris Cost is for replacement of failing culverts with a new 48" X 30 ft PVC pipe.
+DPW Budget Reconstruct 250 Feet of Retreat Road to Reduce Erosion and the Risk of Washouts Medium Term 3-4 Years Public Works Department \$7,000 Stop on-going erosion occurring to the road bed by adding 60' of 24" pipe and raise roadbed.
 More Time, More Funding.
 Other projects with higher priority first.
-Flood, Scouring & Erosion, Debris upgrading existing road bed.
-DPW Budget 2014 Install Dry Hydrant on West Joppa Road By Covered Bridge to Reduce the Impact of Short Term 1-2 Years 74 Fire Department Improved fire protection by installing dry hydrant to protect public and private property.
-Hydrant to be installed in accordance with the Rural Water Lightning, Wildfire, Drought, Hazardous Warner Cost is for permits, installation of 8" PVC pipe for dry CRF Reserve Dry Hydrant Fund
+Erosion, Debris Cost is for upgrading existing road bed.
+DPW Budget Install Dry Hydrant on West Joppa Road By Covered Bridge to Reduce the Impact of Short Term 1-2 Years Fire Department \$7,500 Improved fire protection by installing dry hydrant to protect public and private property.
+Hydrant to be installed in accordance with the Rural Water Wildfire, Warner Cost is for permits, installation of 8" PVC pipe for dry CRF Reserve Dry Hydrant Fund